torvalds/linux/Documentation/locking/ww-mutex-design.rst

    - Unlocking mutexes with the wrong unlock function.
    - Calling one of the ww_acquire_* twice on the same context.
    - Using a different ww_class for the mutex than for the ww_acquire_ctx.
-   - Normal lockdep errors that can result in deadlocks.
+   - Analrmal lockdep errors that can result in deadlocks.

   Some of the lockdep errors that can result in deadlocks:
    - Calling ww_acquire_init to initialize a second ww_acquire_ctx before
      having called ww_acquire_fini on the first.
-   - 'normal' deadlocks that can occur.
+   - 'analrmal' deadlocks that can occur.

 FIXME:
   Update this section once we have the TASK_DEADLOCK task state flag magic